Your SEO Strategy for the AI Era-> Get the whitepaper

 Integrating design and development with other PLM components is crucial for successful product realization.
 Design and development teams work closely with manufacturing to ensure the product can be efficiently scaled.
 They also team up with sales and marketing to align the product with customer needs and market trends.
 PLM software acts as the glue, offering a single source of truth for product information accessible to all stakeholders.

 As the product moves into manufacturing, PLM continues to be a key player in managing production processes.
 PLM software integrates with Manufacturing Execution Systems (MES) and Enterprise Resource Planning (ERP) systems to optimize production planning, scheduling, and quality control.
-This ensures the product is manufactured according to the approved design specifications, minimizing deviations and reducing waste.
+This software system ensures the product is manufactured according to the approved design specifications, minimizing deviations and reducing waste.

 Manufacturing and Production